-Well, I came to a hard realization this weekend.
-I went to my office to work and could not find a flat surface.
-I made excuses: I’ve been working lots of overtime lately, I’ve had lots of family stuff going on, etc. etc. I moved stuff around, all I needed was a little space.
+This weekend I went to my office to work and could not find a flat surface.
+I made excuses: working lots of overtime lately, lots of family stuff going on, etc. etc. All I needed was a little space, so I moved things around.
 I sat down to work, looked around my office, and that’s when it hit me: I am a hoarder.

 No, I don’t hoard animals.
 (Though some would say three dogs are two too many).
 And I don’t have piles and piles of plastic bins full of stuff.
 (I don’t consider two or three a pile, do you?)
 No, nothing so exotic.